Combined Components of Population Change by Territorial Authority Area

 These maps show that while natural increase has played a major role in offsetting past net migration loss at territorial authority area level to deliver growth, natural decrease is slowly emerging, and will soon become much more widespread, leaving territorial authority areas experiencing net migration loss, increasingly ‘unprotected’ (Jackson and Brabyn 2017; Jackson and Cameron 2017).

-Data Sources and methodology: Data for the period 1996-2013 were calculated using the three-step process described below; data for the projected period 2013-2043 were drawn directly from Statistics New Zealand (2015b) Subnational Population Characteristics, medium variant projections 2013(base)-2043 (note that these projections have since been superseded with the 2043 Update).
+Data Sources and methodology: Data for the period 1996-2018 were calculated using the three-step process described below; data for the projected period 2013-2043 were drawn directly from Statistics New Zealand (2017) Subnational Population Characteristics, medium variant projections 2013(base)-2043 Update.

-Step 1: First we obtained, from Statistics New Zealand (2016), births and deaths data (based on birth and death registrations) for territorial authority areas, for the years ending June 1997-2013, based on 2013 geographic boundaries.
-All data had been randomly rounded by Statistics New Zealand to base 3.
-We also sourced Estimated Resident Population by age and sex (Statistics New Zealand 2015b).
+Step 1: First we obtained, from Statistics New Zealand/InfoShare, births and deaths data (based on birth and death registrations) for territorial authority areas, for the years ending June 1997-2018.
+We also sourced Estimated Resident Population (ERP) data by age and sex (Statistics New Zealand various years).

-Step 2: From these data we calculated natural increase (births minus deaths).
-Natural Increase was then subtracted from net change in Estimated Resident Population, to generate a residual measure of net migration.
+Step 2: From these data we calculated natural increase (births minus deaths) and net change (ERP at time t+5 minus ERP at time t).
+Natural Increase was then subtracted from net change, to generate a residual measure of net migration.

 Step 3: The natural increase/decrease and net migration components were then compared with the direction of net population change (positive or negative).